Hercule Poirot's Christmas: 1994 British adaptation

 The story was adapted for television in 1994 in a special episode of Agatha Christie's Poirot starring David Suchet as Hercule Poirot, first aired (in the UK) on 25 December 1994.
 The adaptation is generally faithful to the novel, although some characters have been left out.
 Chief Constable Colonel Johnson, who features in the novel, is replaced in the television adaptation by regular Poirot character Chief Inspector Japp.
-Stephen Farr is also missing, and his romantic interests in Pilar are given to Harry.
-Sugden in this adaptation comes from South Africa.
+Stephen Farr is also missing, and his romantic interest in Pilar is given to Harry.
+Sugden's mother in this adaptation comes from South Africa.
 Hilda and David Lee do not appear in the adaptation.
 The exterior scenes were filmed in Chilham, Kent and Chilham Castle was used as Gorston Hall.
 A small backstory is given explaining Poirot's reluctance to go, due to the fact that he stays at home at Christmas and prefers central heating.
 But his radiator has given out and the attendants at Whitehaven Mansions won't repair it until after Christmas.
 Before he leaves, he asked Simeon Lee if they have central heating.